 Ocera in-licensed OCR-002 (ornithine phenylacetate) from University College London Business in December 2008.
 OCR-002 is an ammonia scavenger designed to rapidly lower abnormally elevated systemic ammonia level (hyperammonemia) and treat hepatic encephalopathy (HE) in patients with liver cirrhosis and acute liver failure.

-In January 2014, Ocera commenced enrollment in a Phase 2b placebo-controlled, randomized, double-blind trial, "STOP-HE", designed to evaluate the safety, pharmacokinetics and efficacy of intravenously-administered OCR-002 in resolving neurocognitive symptoms of acute HE in hospitalized patients with elevated ammonia.
+Ocera is currently enrolling patients in a Phase 2b placebo-controlled, randomized, double-blind trial, "STOP-HE", designed to evaluate the safety, pharmacokinetics and efficacy of intravenously-administered OCR-002 in resolving neurocognitive symptoms of acute HE in hospitalized patients with elevated ammonia.

 HE is a reversible neuropsychiatric abnormality observed in patients in acute liver failure or chronic liver cirrhosis in whom the metabolic conversion of ammonia to urea in the liver fails.
 With severe liver impairment, toxic substances that are normally removed by the liver, such as ammonia, accumulate in the blood.
 Elevated ammonia levels can impair the function of brain cells, cause cerebral edema and even elevated intracranial pressure.
 Signs and symptoms of HE include impaired cognition, confusion, and a decreased level of consciousness which can progress to coma and ultimately death.
 Patients are currently treated with agents that target ammonia production in the gut, such as polydisaccharides and antibiotics.